philipturner/metal-benchmarks/README.md

 ## Pipelines per ALU

 For marketing, Apple says that each GPU core contains 128 ALUs.
 These roughly correspond to all the pipelines necessary to sustain one scalar/cycle.
-On A14, we have fractional F32 pipelines/ALU.
+On A14, we might have separate F16 and F32 pipelines (1.5 F32 @ 3 cycles).
+This would reflect how Metal Frame Capture shows separate statistics for "F16 utilization" and "F32 utilization".
+For simplicity, we assume fused F16/F32 pipelines with 6 cycles for F32.
+Most pipelines accept 16-bit operands or write 16-bit results, with zero additional cost.

-Floating point pipelines (A14)
+Floating point pipelines:
-- F16: FADD16, FMUL16, or FFMA16 in 3 cycles
-- F16: FADD16, FMUL16, or FFMA16 in 3 cycles
-- F16: FADD16, FMUL16, or FFMA16 in 3 cycles
+- F32: FFMA32 in 3 cycles (6 for A14 unless F16)
-- F32: FADD32, FMUL32, or FFMA32 in 3 cycles
+- F32: FFMA32 in 3 cycles (6 for A14 unless F16)
-- Half of (F32: FADD32, FMUL32, or FFMA32 in 3 cycles)
+- F32: FFMA32 in 3 cycles (6 for A14 unless F16)
+- F32: convert from U32/I32 to F32, or round from F32 to U32/I32

 ## Instruction Throughputs